Nastel/tnt4j-streams/README.md

 `FileReadDelay` property indicates that file changes are streamed every 20 seconds.

-`StartFromLatest` property indicates that stream should start from latest entry record in log file.
-Setting this property to `false` would stream all log entries starting from oldest file matching wildcard pattern.
+`StartFromLatest` property indicates that stream should start from the latest entry record in log file.
+Setting this property to `false` would stream all log entries starting from the oldest file matching wildcard pattern.

 **NOTE:** Stream stops only when critical runtime error/exception occurs or application gets terminated.

 #### HDFS

-These samples shows how to read or poll HDFS files contents.
+These samples show how to read or poll HDFS files contents.
 Samples are very similar to ['Log file polling'](#log-file-polling) or
 ['Apache Access log single file'](#apache-access-log-single-file).
 Difference is that specialized stream classes are used.

 * Simple HDFS file streaming